Hauts de France

 However, Valloires remained unoccupied until 1915 when it was transformed into a Belgian military hospital.

-Fortunately the Abbaye de Valloires was classified as a Historical Monument in 1907, as it boasts a wealth of exceptional architectural and decorative features.
+Fortunately, the Abbaye de Valloires was classified Historical Monument in 1907, as it boasts a wealth of exceptional architectural and decorative features.

 Those include, among others, the vaulted stone brick cloister, the 16th century dovecote in the main courtyard and a superb half-timbered barn nestled at the rear of the building.

 But the key features is the interior decoration of the church, a masterpiece of French Rocaille or Rococo style, the extravagant style of the 18th century.